marcs-feh/interfacer/README.md

 # Interfacer: Create Interfaces using THICC Pointers in C++

 Tired of `virtual` and its gross hidden `__vtable` pointer?
 Do you want something more akin to Rust's `as &dyn <trait>`?
-Need more control of you vtables?
+Need more control of your vtables?
+Are you tired of using filthy inheritance to achieve your goals?
 This is probably for you.
 Interfacer is a simple code generation tool that creates "fat pointer" interfaces from YAML files.
 It also generates a helper `make_interfacename` function to make it easy to integrate it to your code, but you still can specify your own vtables just fine.

 ![Different Approaches for Dynamic Dispatch](info.png)